nickgerace/nickgerace.dev/_posts/2019-09-14-apple-arcade-best-deal-in-gaming.md

 Touch devices require vastly different inputs and capture usually different audiences than your favorite PC and console franchise titles.
 I would not hold your breath on losing Diablo 4 to mobile (that's why Immortal was so [well-received](https://www.gamesindustry.biz/articles/2018-11-06-activision-blizzard-stocks-tumble-amid-fan-backlash-over-diablo-immortal)).

-Though, there is one massive feature that all gamers will appreciate.
+Though, there is one massive feature that all gamers will appreciate, and it's one that no other gaming "service" has.

-Apple Arcade has one absolutely killer feature that no other gaming service has: no microtransactions or in-app purchases.
+Apple Arcade games will have no microtransactions nor in-app purchases.

 ## We Should Really Come Up With A Different Industry Term Than "Killer Feature"

-In my opinion, this is THE killer feature.
+In my opinion, that is *the* killer feature.
 The mobile market has been dominated by freemium games and Apple stomped their foot directly on top of them.

 For those who are unaware or would like a refresher: microtransactions are purchases, with real world money, in order to gain access to more content in the game.